Ultimate Boost Review: Pureboost vs Ultraboost

 A few years ago, this would have seemed like a crazy question to ask.
 How could they not be good running shoes?
 The Ultra Boost is the result of meticulous research and considerate design.
 In the wake of an industry-wide trend that blends sport with fashion, the Ultra Boost is perhaps the best possible response from a brand.
 But, the question remains, and it warrants addressing.

 The simple truth behind this is that it really isn’t so straightforward to answer.
-From a technical standpoint, both the Ultra Boost and Pure Boost share solid foundations.
+From a technical standpoint, both the Ultra and the Pure share solid foundations.

 So, what is the difference between Pure Boost and Ultra Boost?
 In a general sense, the design philosophy centers around flexible uppers and shock absorbent midsoles.